Andro Krstulović Opara: Personal life

 internal medicine and subspecialized rheumatology and clinical immunology.
 She works at Split Clinical Hospital Center and as an assistant professor at the Medical School of the University of Split.
 Krstulović Opara speaks Croatian, English and Italian fluently.
 He is a member of the Croatian Archaeological Society, Matica hrvatska, Split Literary Circle, HVK Gusar Split and Rotary club Split.

-On 23 January 2018, it was reported that Krstulović Opara suffered from malignant cancer of skin and mucous which spread to the brain.
+On 23 January 2018, it was reported that Opara suffered from malignant cancer of skin and mucous which spread to the brain.
 He is undergoing a treatment.